Academics

 Studying Fine Arts and Design at MADE means learning from creative professionals, working in top level MADE studio spaces, and drawing inspiration from the Mediterranean Basin.
 Consider the constantly changing role of visual arts and technological transformations in our culture and develop your understanding of practical techniques and processes.

-Art & Design Track
+Fine Arts & Design Track

 MADE aims to work at the crossroads of design, art, traditional crafts, and local culture.
 Designed for both fine arts & design and non-fine arts & design majors, this program offers the students a multifaceted experience through a diverse array of accredited programs covering everything from Design (including Graphic, Fashion, Sound, Product, Interior, Set Design, and Urban Planning) to Fine Arts, such as Painting, Drawing, Sculpture, Videomaking, and Photography.
 This track is strongly integrated with the MADE BA Programs in Design, Visual Arts, and Fashion, allowing study abroad students to take classes and learn alongside Italian students in English.

 Graphic Design: Sicilian Traces.
-Designing a Living Typeface
+Designing a Living Typeface.

 Starting from the idea that crafting letterforms is deeply intertwined with the memory of a place, students will collect urban traces in Syracuse to create an original analog typeface.
 Through hands-on activities, they will use it for poetic and visual compositions, exploring type design as both an expressive and functional tool.